anishm31/Syrian-Refugee-Crisis/README.md

 ## Three Models:
 1. Relevant Charities/Organizations
 1. Countries
-1. Relevant Events
+1. Relevant News/Events

 ## An estimate of the number of instances of each model
 1. Relevant Charities/Organizations: *~40 instances
 1. Countries: *~100 instances
-1. Relevant Events: *~40 instances
+1. Relevant News/Events: *~40 instances

 ## Each model must have many attributes; Describe five of those attributes for each model that you can filter or sort:
 1. Charities/Organizations Attributes